northswiss/jekyll-boilerplate/_posts/2016-06-01-your-filename.md

 ###Can you tell us about a particularly difficult problem you overcame when it came to business travel at GetYourGuide?

 There was no structure or procedure whatsoever when I took over travel management duties at GetYourGuide.
 So to acclimate our people to a certain procedure for travel requests took a while to be fully accepted.
-Going forward, TravelPerk will help us summarize all travel activities and optimize costs for a more robust and efficient travel management workflow overall.
+Going forward, [TravelPerk](https://www.travelperk.com)TravelPerk will help us summarize all travel activities and optimize costs for a more robust and efficient travel management workflow overall.